hughpearse/oauth-password-grant-portal/README.md

 username: example@example.com
 password: password
 ```
 Note to register an account you will need an active mail server to recieve the account activation email.
+I like to use [email-automation project](https://github.com/hughpearse/email-automation)